Bradley-Sullivan/CS474_ImageProcessing/README.md

 - An installation of Make [https://www.gnu.org/software/make/]
 - An installation of GCC [https://gcc.gnu.org/]

-Parts written in MATLAB will require:
-- MATLAB stuff idk...

 ### Parts in C

 The parts of assignments programmed in C will need to be compiled from source before they can be executed.